 Did I call it, or what?

-This morning, one of said mainstream news outlets, the Chicago Tribune responded to the controversial eight-to-five committee vote as if it was one of Pavlov's dogs.
-They ran an opinion piece arguing that lowering our city's typical speed limit from 30 to 25 mph to help create safer streets would be a grave injustice against innocent Chicago motorists.
+This morning, one of said mainstream news outlets, the Chicago Tribune responded to the controversial eight-to-five committee vote as if the paper was one of Pavlov's dogs.
+It ran an opinion piece arguing that lowering our city's typical speed limit from 30 to 25 mph to help create safer streets would be a grave injustice against innocent Chicago motorists.

-Now, if the Tribune was looking for a non-Chicago-based, right-leaning Chicago politics pundit to comment on the speed limit proposal, it appears former Trib columnist John Kass and radio host/ political operative Dan Proft were unavailable.
+Now, if the Tribune was looking for a non-Chicago-based, right-leaning Chicago politics pundit to weigh in on the speed limit proposal, it seems former Trib columnist John Kass and radio host / political operative Dan Proft were unavailable.

 Instead, the newspaper went with ex-Richard M. Daley-era Chicago Public Schools CEO, and perennial failed Chicago and Illinois political candidate, Paul Vallas.
 As you might recall, he once said about himself, "I'm more of a Republican than a Democrat," making him an unlikely choice to run our overwhelmingly Democratic city.
 And even when he ran in the most recent Chicago mayoral election, he still listed a home in southwest-suburban Palos Heights as his legal residence.